a-majidi/a-majidi.github.io/_posts/2014-12-29-@Where_hibernate.md

+---
+layout: post
+title: @Where in Hibernate
+comments: true
+---

 @Where in hibernate can be applied at entity level.
 With the help of @Where, we can use where class to fetch the data.
 The entity will be populated only for those data for which @Where clause returns true.
 Find the example below.
 Find the example.